ISFAHAN

 By 1318 AH (1939 CE), he was regarded as one of the foremost figures in the Persian carpet industry.
 His mastery was not limited to weaving alone; he was equally celebrated for his expertise in plant-based dyeing, producing vibrant, enduring colors in both wool and silk.
 What began as a modest family endeavor with a few looms at home soon grew into a professional enterprise.
 He established a workshop on Telephone Khaneh Street in Isfahan, employing a network of skilled weavers and steadily expanding his influence.

-Prominent merchants such as Abdur Rahim Emami and Haghayegh became close collaborators, commissioning carpets from his workshop that gained recognition both within Iran and abroad.
+Prominent merchants such as Abdul Rahim Emami and Haghayegh became close collaborators, commissioning carpets from his workshop that gained recognition both within Iran and abroad.
 A defining hallmark of his pieces — well known among dealers and collectors — was his reliance on natural dyes, which lent his works a signature depth and authenticity.

 In 1305 AH (1926 CE), responding to an invitation from the International Red Cross and the French Consul in Isfahan, he founded a weaving school in Naqsh-e Jahan Square.
 The initiative focused on training the Kalimi minority community in the art of carpet making.
 Many of those who later became successful carpet merchants on Ferdowsi Street in Tehran began their craft under his guidance at this institution.